aronlebani/dotfiles/README.md

 Dotfiles for happier hacking.

+## Approach

-This respository uses the "reverse gitignore" approach, inspired by [this blog post](https://drewdevault.com/2019/12/30/dotfiles.html).
-It uses a git repository in the `$HOME` directory to avoid the need to symlink files or sync files back and forth between the repository and `$HOME`.
-To prevent tracking private files, the `.gitignore` file is set up to ignore _everything_ using a `*` entry.
-The files that we want to track can be explicitly added using `git add --force <file>`.
-Files we no longer want to track can be removed with `git rm --cached <file>`.
+There are many approaches for managing dotfiles.
+The one that I've found that works best for me is the "reverse gitignore" approach, inspired by [this blog post](https://drewdevault.com/2019/12/30/dotfiles.html).
+The idea is that your entire `$HOME` directory is a git repository.
+This approach doesn't require any special software and you don't need to maintain scripts to symlink or sync files files back and forth between the repository and `$HOME`.

+To prevent tracking private files, the `.gitignore` file ignores _everything_ using a `*` entry.
+You then explicitly add the files you want to track using `git add --force <file>`.
+For files you no longer want to track, you can remove them with `git rm --cached <file>`.
+If you want to see a list of files that are currently being tracked, you can do so with `git ls-files`.

 ## Software